Game Localization Into FIGS - Will It Still Matter In 2021?

 Image source: Wikipedia, LocalizeDirect

-Based on Newzoo, revenue of the Spanish games market reached US$2.08 billion in 2018 and ranked as #9 biggest market in the world.
-Spain has 24 million gamers which is almost half of the whole population (46.6million).
+Based on Newzoo, revenue of the Spanish games market reached $2.9 billion in 2020 and ranked as #10 biggest market in the world.
+Spain has 27 million gamers which is more than half of the whole population (47million).
 Due to the ubiquitous football culture, sports games are quite popular among gamers.
-Besides that, racing and board games are welcome among 21-35 years old users.
+Besides that, racing and board games are welcome among 21-35 years old users who play video games in Spanish.

 Mobile games are the most popular platform in Spanish as over 90% of gamers reported they have played mobile games recently.
 Console games have gained popularity in Spanish due to the success of the Nintendo Switch although PlayStation4 and Xbox One suffered steep declines.